 To commence benefit payments, you, your spouse or your beneficiary must complete all benefit election forms required by TIAA.
 If an election to commence benefit payments is rejected by TIAA, a claim for benefits under the Plan may be made in writing and filed with the Plan Administrator.
 If a claim for benefits under the Plan is wholly or partially denied, notice of the denial will be furnished within a reasonable period of time, not to exceed 90 days, after receipt of a complete claim by the Plan Administrator unless special circumstances require an extension of time for processing the request.
-If such an extension of the initial 90-day period.
+If such an extension of time is required, written notice of the extension will be furnished prior to the termination of the initial 90-day period.
 In no event will such extension exceed a period of 90 days from the end of such initial period.
 The extension notice will indicate the special circumstances requiring an extension of time and the date on which the Plan Administrator expects to render a decision.
 In the case of a claim based upon disability, the initial 90-day period is shortened to 45 days and an extension may not exceed 30 days.